 We get that.
 You need someone that you can trust with the information and answers that you need to reach your fitness goals.

-That’s why we’ve put together this one-stop guide with everything that you need to know about strength training.
+That’s why we’ve put together this one-stop guide with everything that you need to know.
 We’ve even got a bunch of specific workouts and nutrition/meal information to make this process as simple as possible.